 Brent Lane, Economic Strategist, strives to make communities economically competitive and prosperous through strategic decisions and investments.
 He brings three decades of experience—in state and regional government and the nonprofit sector—to his work on the Eastern North Carolina Economic Development initiative.
 Lane has created innovative enterprises ranging from the first technology incubator in Research Triangle Park to the largest community development venture capital fund in the U.S. He currently serves on the N.C.
 Department of Revenue Oversight Committee.

-Mark Little, Ph.D., is Interim Executive Director of the Kenan Institute and Director of NCGrowth.
+Mark Little, Ph.D., is Interim Director and Interim Executive Director of the Kenan Institute.
+He is also the permanent Director of NCGrowth.
 In these roles, he manages institute operations, supports high-growth entrepreneurs, helps communities grow and retain business, facilitates strategic regional economic development, and researches solutions to pressing energy, environment, and climate related problems.
 Little brings to this position a broad, international background in environmental and earth science, policy analysis, and renewable energy development.
 Immediately prior to joining the institute, he served as a AAAS Congressional Science Fellow to the U.S. House of Representatives Committee on Foreign Affairs.

 Cynthia (Cindy) Reifsnider, is Director of Research Services and Knowledge Management at the Frank Hawkins Kenan Institute of Private Enterprise and leads the Patent Landscaping and Market Evaluation program.
 She has more than 15 years' experience working with entrepreneurs, including 7 years at the Kenan Institute, 5 years at Hewlett-Packard, and 2 years at Virginia Tech (working with Virginia's Center for Innovative Technology).
 She has broad subject matter expertise across business and sciences.
 She is knowledgeable in multiple types of information research and analysis, including patents, scientific/technical literature, business and markets.
 She holds a Master of Science in Information Science and a BS in Meteorology.